Frequently Asked Question

 Are Scleral Lenses Custom Fit?

-Designed by Dr. Moshe Mendelson and Dr. Jackson Lau, all scleral lenses are custom-made to match the exact contours of your eyes.
+Designed by Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng, all scleral lenses are custom-made to match the exact contours of your eyes.
 A topographer digitally maps out the exact dimensions and shape of your eyes resulting in custom-designed scleral lenses that ensure maximum comfort and acuity.
 Thanks to our latest technology, we can provide microscopic precision when developing each scleral lens.